Axia-Tech/AXIA-wiki/docs/learn/learn-nominator.md

 ### Required Minimum Stake

-Due to the way the [Phragmen algorithm](learn-phragmen.md) generates the solution set, and due to the fact that the solution set must fit in a single block, in some eras, a minimum number of DOT will be required to nominate with in order to receive staking rewards.
+Due to the way the [Phragmen algorithm](learn-phragmen.md) generates the solution set, and due to the fact that the solution set must fit in a single block, in some eras, a minimum number of SOLAR will be required to nominate with in order to receive staking rewards.

 This parameter can be updated via on-chain governance and the most recent and up to date version can